tecladocode/rest-apis-flask-python/guides/Heroku Tutorial.md

 Heroku is a cloud platform for deploying and running modern apps.
 A more detailed Introduction can be found [here](https://www.heroku.com/platform).

-Some of the key advantages of Heorku include:
+Some of the key advantages of Heroku include:
 - No server side knowledge is required, so it is easy to set up.
 - It can be free, but the free tier has some limitations, which we will discuss later when we introduce [`Dyno`]().
 - It enables SSL so the communication between your app and its users are encrypted.